intel-analytics/ipex-llm/python/llm/example/GPU/PyTorch-Models/Model/bluelm/README.md

 # BlueLM
-In this directory, you will find examples on how you could use BigDL-LLM `optimize_model` API to accelerate Baichuan models.
+In this directory, you will find examples on how you could use BigDL-LLM `optimize_model` API to accelerate BlueLM models.
 For illustration purposes, we utilize the [vivo-ai/BlueLM-7B-Chat](https://huggingface.co/vivo-ai/BlueLM-7B-Chat) as reference BlueLM models.

 ## Requirements
 To run these examples with BigDL-LLM on Intel GPUs, we have some recommended requirements for your machine, please refer to [here](../README.md#recommended-requirements) for more information.